bantianyue/EvoCUA/README.md

 ### Model Download & Deployment

-EvoCUA requires downloading the model weights from HuggingFace and deploying with **vLLM 0.12** as an OpenAI-compatible inference server.
+EvoCUA requires downloading the model weights from HuggingFace and deploying with **vLLM** as an OpenAI-compatible inference server.

+Recommended versions:
+- torch: 2.8.0+cu126
+- transformers: 4.57.3
+- vllm: 0.11.0

 ```bash
 # 1) Download model weights